-2.3.1.3 Gross emissions and removals contributing to AFOLU emissions consists of both gross emissions of CO2 from deforestation, forest degradation, and the oxidation of wood products, as well as gross removals of CO2 in forests and soils recovering from harvests and agricultural abandonment (Figure 2.4).
+2.4.1.3 Gross emissions and removals contributing to AFOLU emissions

+The modelled AFOLU flux of 5.5 ± 3.7 GtCO2 yr-1 over the period 2008 to 2017 represents a net value.
+It consists of both gross emissions of CO2 from deforestation, forest degradation, and the oxidation of wood products, as well as gross removals of CO2 in forests and soils recovering from harvests and agricultural abandonment (Figure 2.4).
 The uncertainty of these gross fluxes is high because few studies report gross fluxes from AFOLU.
-Houghton and Nassikas (2017) estimated gross emissions to be as high as 20.2 GtCO2 yr-1 (limited evidence, low agreement) (Figure 2.4), and even this may be an underestimate because the landuse change data used from FAOSTAT (Tubiello et al. 2013) is itself a net of all changes within a country.
+(Houghton and Nassikas 2017) estimated gross emissions to be as high as 20.2 GtCO2 yr-1 (limited evidence, low agreement) (Figure 2.4), and even this may be an underestimate because the landuse change data used from FAOSTAT (Tubiello et al. 2013) is itself a net of all changes within a country.